 How Much Does a True Traveller Policy Cost?

-Currently a one year True Value worldwide (excluding North America) policy without baggage costs £328 per person.
-It’s the best value insurance I’ve found for Brits on longer trips.
+Currently, a one year True Value worldwide (excluding North America) policy without baggage costs £337 per person for a 39-year-old.

 Although this policy excludes the US and Canada, you are covered for 14 days there without any additional cost.